 Trained in liturgy and spirituality, she has done extensive work designing liturgies for national and international conferences as well as for her own women-church community in the Washington, DC area.
 In private practice, as well as through her affiliation with WATER, she counsels women and men from widely divergent backgrounds in individual, couple, and group sessions.

 In recognition of her professional accomplishments, Diann received the 1998 and 1988 Isaac Hecker Award for Social Justice from the Paulist Center Community in Boston, the 1994 LEAP Award for Outstanding Service with persons with disabilities from the Life Experience Activities Program, the 1993 Mary Rhodes Award from the Sisters of Loretto, and the 1988 and 1986 Awards for Prophetic Figures from the Women’s Ordination Conference.

 Diann lectures, teaches, and conducts workshops throughout the United States, in Latin America and Europe, and has published numerous articles on feminist approaches to liturgy, spirituality, and therapy as well as books of rituals.

-Her publications from WATERworks Press include the “Seasons” series for those who are seriously ill, their family, and community: Seasons of Compassion: Resources for Companions of Those Needing Healing; Seasons of Healing: Journaling and Resources; Seasons of Survival: Prayers and Rituals for Women with Cancer.
+Her publications from WATERworks Press include the “Seasons” series for those who are seriously ill, their family, and community, consisting of Seasons of Compassion: Resources for Companions of Those Needing Healing; Seasons of Healing: Journaling and Resources; and Seasons of Survival: Prayers and Rituals for Women with Cancer.